 The data on the use of intrusive and restrictive techniques must be evaluated by the CMHSPs and be available for MDHHS review.
 Physical management and/or involvement of law enforcement, permitted for intervention in emergencies only, are considered critical incidents that must be managed and reported according to Attachment C6.8.3.1 of the MDHHS/CMHSP Contract.
-In FY2019, CMHA-CEI underwent a Michigan Fidelity Support Team (MiFAST) review to gain technical assistance in our review and creation of behavior treatment plans.
-The review will assist CMHA-CEI in focusing in on improvement activities for FY20.
+The Behavior Treatment Review Committee reviews and tracks restrictive techniques in plans.
+A QI staff member participates on the BTC and assists with data tracking.